rosalindfranklininstitute/parakeet/docs/source/installation.rst

 ( https://quay.io/repository/rosalindfranklininstitute/parakeet?tab=tags).

-To use parakeet with docker with GPU support the host machine should have the approprate Nvidia drivers installed and docker needs to be installed with the nvidia container toolkit (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+To use parakeet with docker with GPU support the host machine should have the appropriate Nvidia drivers installed and docker needs to be installed with the nvidia container toolkit (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).